 So what PR efforts have driven me to perform a new action?

-A recent election had me supporting the underdog once again, Brian Bowman, with our family out handing out flyers and signs several times.
-Going in he was the least known candidate buy represented, online, himself well.
+A recent election had me supporting the underdog once again, Brian Bowman, with our family out handing out flyers and signs.
+Going in he was the least known candidate but represented himself online very well.
 His acceptance of new communications methods spoke to me that he might be willing to try other ideas once in office.
 He was fresh and idealistic and that came through in his campaign and that spoke to me.
+I’m glad his selfie-storm has settled down after two years in office and one presumes he’s focussing in on the very hard job of leading this city into the future.